Complications of traditional fusion

 - Failed back surgery syndrome (FBSS)

-Open spinal fusion also requires overnight hospitalization and has the potential for a long and painful rehabilitation.
+Open spinal fusion also requires a two- to five-day hospital stay and has the potential for a long and painful rehabilitation between six months to a year.
 Due to these reasons, a spinal fusion is often seen as the last resort for a patient experiencing severe pain and symptoms.

 Knowing your options

-If you have a degenerative spine condition and have not been able to find relief with nonsurgical treatments, you may be considering the option of spine surgery.
+If you have a degenerative spine condition and have not been able to find relief with several weeks or months of nonsurgical treatments, you may be considering the option of spine surgery.
 If your physician or a spine surgeon has recommended spinal fusion, be sure that you know all of your options before consenting.
+As you research your options, keep in mind that the minimally invasive surgery offered at Laser Spine Institute is a safer and effective alternative to traditional fusion surgery.^